NikitaChalykh/NikitaChalykh/README.md

 - Contributed to the development of APIs and business logic for managing the lifecycle of virtual desktops.
 - Performed code reviews, identified architectural issues, and proposed improvements to code structure and readability.

-**Project 2**: Server-Side Software Product for Secure Terminal Access from a Single Client Device to Isolated and Open Security Environments
+**Project 2**: Server-Side Software Product for Secure Terminal Access from a Single Client Device to Isolated and Open Security Environments.

-**Technologies**: Python 3, FastAPI, SQLAlchemy, pytest, asyncio, Git, PostgreSQL, Redis, Elasticsearch, OpenLDAP, Kerberos, Locust, Jira
+**Technologies**: Python 3, FastAPI, SQLAlchemy, pytest, asyncio, Git, PostgreSQL, Redis, Elasticsearch, OpenLDAP, Kerberos, Locust, Jira.

 - Designed and implemented the core technical and architectural backend solutions for the project.
 - Introduced unit testing with pytest for all project APIs, including data fixtures and mocks for external services; achieved 86% test coverage.